Lykkedk/SuperPlayer_v2.0/README.md

 # SuperPlayer_v2.0
-*The guide is not done yet, so please don't use it*
+*The guide is done, so please try it out and report back*

 ## This guide is meant as an upgrade guide to my SuperPlayer to use newer versions of CamillaDSP.
 So i assume that you have an existing SuperPlayer working!?